Celerway/metamorphosis/README.md

 k8s run this is a stateful set if this shouldn't happen.

 Also note that the bridge will issue messages in order to test that it can talk to Kafka.
-These will be given the MQTT topic "test".
+These will be given the MQTT topic "test" (can be overridden with the environment variable TEST_MESSAGE_TOPIC).
 Ignore these messages in your consumer.

 ## Message format